The computer hardware market is changing quickly, but there are a few components that will be the pillars of performance.

 The Preload Size defines the size of the sample that is loaded into RAM, to compensate the access time of your hard drive.
 The faster your hard drive, the lower you can set this setting.

-In our Synchron Player, we have implemented an automatic access-speed measurement that picks the best value for each hard drive that holds your samples.
-You can of course overrule these settings manually in the Synchron Player Preferences > Database.
+In our Synchron Player, Synchron Pianos Player, Synchron Harp Player and the Great Rieger Organ, we have implemented an automatic access-speed measurement that picks the best value for each hard drive that holds your samples.
+You can of course overrule these settings manually in the Preferences > Database of each player software (those are shared settings).

 In Vienna Instruments / Vienna Instruments Pro, this is a manual setting in your Directory Manager.

-Our download rates are usually exceptionally high, so if you are experiencing a slow download, please chat that
+Our download rates are usually exceptionally high - so, if you are experiencing a slow download, please check that

-- your Anti-Virus program is not blocking the download
+- your anti-virus software is not blocking the download

 If you are downloading in a university or at a company, chances are that your system administrator does not allow torrent-based downloads.
 You can: